MojzisAdam/remote-control/backend/TRAFFIC_ANALYTICS.md

 The analytics dashboard is protected by:

 1. Authentication requirement
-2. Role-based access control (admin role required)
+2. Role-based access control (superadmin role required)

 Make sure to maintain these protections to keep your traffic data secure.